UK Finance Glossary

 - Self Assessment

 - The HMRC system for filing a tax return.
-Required if you are self-employed, have income over £100,000, have rental income, or have certain other untaxed income.
+Required if you are self-employed, have income over £100,000, have rental income, receive Child Benefit above the HICBC threshold, or have other untaxed income.
+Online deadline: 31 January.→ Self Assessment Guide

 - SIPP — Self-Invested Personal Pension

 - A personal pension where you choose and manage your investments.
 Contributions receive tax relief at your marginal rate.
-Flexible investment choice compared to workplace pensions.
+More investment choice than a standard stakeholder pension.
+Suitable for those who want to control their own pension investments.

 - State Pension